77 Trust Signals to Build Website Trust, Visits and E-Commerce

 "Trust signals," broadly defined, are the evidence points that inspire confidence in your brand...

-At the ripe old age of 23, the TRUSTe seal is the granddaddy of trustmarks.
-And while it's not quite as influential as it used to be, it's still worth having on your website.
+At the ripe old age of 24, the TRUSTe seal is the granddaddy of trustmarks.
+And while it's not quite as influential as it used to be, it still may be worth having on your website to earn brand trust.

 TRUSTe started as a non-profit association to foster online commerce by helping organizations self-regulate privacy concerns.
 It wanted online businesses to work together to address the rising privacy fears of consumers.
 This was decades before anyone had ever thought about the EU’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) or the dozens of other consumer data privacy regulations that exist today.

 TRUSTe was a trailblazer from the start.
 Among its achievements, it was the first organization to form a framework encompassing both U.S. and European data privacy standards in 2000.
 A lot has happened since then, but TRUSTe has continued its mission to ensure internet users can feel confident that their data and browsing experiences are secure.

 TRUSTe has also been a leader in advocating for the privacy of children’s data online, and has helped set standards to control spam emails—which, like data privacy, have today moved from self-regulation to a governmental regulatory model.